pucelle/vscode-run-on-save/README.md

 | ---                               | ---
 | `commands[].match`                | Specify a RegExp source to match file path.
 E.g.: `\\.scss$` can used to match scss files.
 | `commands[].notMatch`             | Specify a RegExp source, the file that whole path match it will be excluded.
 E.g.: `[\\\\\\/]_[\\w-]+\\.scss$` can be used to exclude scss library files.
-| `commands[].globMatch`            | Specify a glob expression, the file that whole path match it will be included.
-E.g.: `**/*.scss` will match all scss files.
-Here it didn't provide a `globNotMatch` pattern because glob expression can do so, please reference to https://github.com/isaacs/node-glob#glob-primer.
+| `commands[].globMatch`            | Specify a glob expression, used to match the whole file path or the relative path that relative to current workspace directory. the matched files will be included.
+E.g.: `**/*.scss` will match all scss files, `*.scss` will match all scss files directly in current workspace directory.
 | `commands[].command`              | Specify the shell command to execute.
 You may include variable substitution like what to do in [VSCode Tasks](https://code.visualstudio.com/docs/editor/tasks#_variable-substitution).
 | `commands[].args`                 | Specify the command parameters, can be a string, array of string, or an object.
 | `commands[].forcePathSeparator`   | Force path separator in variable substitution to be `/`, `\\`, default is not specified.